|

 of the underlying code.
 This graphical representation facilitates the collaboration of many engineers

-for a single test bench by removing the need to interpret source code.
+on a single test bench by removing the need to interpret source code.
 Any engineer familiar with the

 design specifications is able to look at a given timing diagram and have an immediate understanding